-The Unser Buch exhibit brings a piece of Martin Luther back to Germany in time for the celebration of the 500th anniversary of the Protestant Reformation.
-A variety of historical texts and artifacts are on display including a letter written by Martin Luther, penned a few days before his meeting with the papal representative, defending his views; Middle Ages German Bible translations dating back to Martin Luther; Dead Sea Scroll fragments and more.
-This exhibit showcases how the Bible shaped European culture and impacted science, the arts, government, literature and languages worldwide.
+The Unser Buch exhibit brought a piece of Martin Luther back to Germany in time for the celebration of the 500th anniversary of the Protestant Reformation.
+A variety of historical texts and artifacts were on display including a letter written by Martin Luther, penned a few days before his meeting with the papal representative, defending his views; Middle Ages German Bible translations dating back to Martin Luther; Dead Sea Scroll fragments and more.
+The exhibit showcased how the Bible shaped European culture and impacted science, the arts, government, literature and languages worldwide.

-Passages is a 30,000-square-foot, interactive exhibit that chronicles the remarkable history of the Bible, from its transmission and translation to its impact and controversies.
-Around 400 priceless artifacts are used to tell the stories at Passages.
-These are set against immersive environments, such as the Caves of Qumran, where the Dead Sea Scrolls were discovered; the Jerusalem Chamber at Westminster Abbey, where a committee of scholars worked to finalize the King James Bible translation; and even the surface of the moon itself, where a complete copy of the Bible was carried by astronaut Edgar Mitchell on Apollo 14.
+Passages was a 30,000-square-foot, interactive exhibit that chronicled the remarkable history of the Bible, from its transmission and translation to its impact and controversies.
+Around 400 priceless artifacts were used to tell the stories at Passages.
+They were set against immersive environments, such as the Caves of Qumran, where the Dead Sea Scrolls were discovered; the Jerusalem Chamber at Westminster Abbey, where a committee of scholars worked to finalize the King James Bible translation; and even the surface of the moon itself, where a complete copy of the Bible was carried by astronaut Edgar Mitchell on Apollo 14.

 The Museum Collections includes some of the rarest and most significant biblical texts and artifacts ever assembled under one roof.
 Objects range from ancient artifacts from the time of Abraham to Dead Sea Scroll fragments, biblical papyri and manuscripts, Torah scrolls, and rare printed Bibles.
 Presented at the Pontifical Catholic University of Argentina during the Society of Biblical Literature's International Meeting, this exhibit displays an arrangement of exquisite highlights from the Museum Collections.